cmlizama/WinterBikeDressingGuide/README.md

 -Request module in node for API calls

 -Actually the data is probably too small to warrant a MongoDB database.
 Just put it in memory.

+/ browser sends html5 geolocation to server, server then reqests api to forecast with geolocation, then gets back weather data, then sends weather data back to browser